-Only give the permissions that you feel comfortable giving.
-If a freelancer/agency has asked for certain permissions, there might be a good reason.
-If you aren't sure, then make sure to communicate with your freelancer/agency and ask why they need certain permissions.
-If you need further guidance, then see this article about account permissions.
+Give only the permissions that you feel comfortable giving.
+If a freelancer or agency asks for certain permissions, there might be a good reason.
+If you aren't sure, then ask the freelancer or agency why they need the permissions.

 Can a freelancer use a collaborator account to log in to the Shopify app?

 Yes.
 However, collaborators must log in to your store at least once through the Stores page in their Partner Dashboard before they can log in using the Shopify app.

 I accidentally rejected a request from a freelancer or agency, how can I get it back?